olprint/xml2gui/README.md

     return 0;
 }
 ```
-PASS_YOUR_XML_HERE should be an xml data like the one below:
+PASS_YOUR_XML_HERE should be an XML data like the one below:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>